Manchester United Target Amorim After Axing Ten Hag - UrduPoint

 The position of Ten Hag, 54, had been repeatedly called into question after United co-owner Jim Ratcliffe retained him following an internal review at the end of last season when the club finished eighth in the league but won the FA Cup with a shock victory over Manchester City.

-A club statement on Monday said: "Erik ten Hag has left his role as Manchester United men's first-team manager."
+The Times said blame should fall at the feet of Ratcliffe, the British billionaire who took a stake in United in February and promised to rejuvenate a club that has not won the Premier League title since 2013.

+"How could (Ten Hag) command the respect of his players when it was an open secret that the club had spoken with five or six candidates about the possibility of replacing him?" the newspaper asked.

-Former Ajax coach Ten Hag, who joined United in May 2022, had fiercely defended his record in recent weeks after winning two trophies in his two full seasons in charge.
+Former Ajax coach Ten Hag, who joined United in May 2022, had fiercely defended his record in recent weeks, arguing he deserved respect for winning two trophies in his two full seasons.

 United ended a six-year wait for silverware by beating Newcastle in the 2023 League Cup final.